Notarized and authenticated documents

 | Typical use case | CGU, quotes, accused | HR contracts, NDAs, mandates, leases | Notarial acts, INPI, public contracts, M&A |

-| Certyneo pricing | Included in all plans | Included in the Personal plan (9 €/month) | €9.90/signature on the deed from the Standard plan |
+| Certyneo pricing | Included in all plans | Included in the Personal plan (9 €/month) | €9.90/signature per act — on every plan |

-| Available on Certyneo | Yes all plans | Yes from a personal level | Yes from the Standard Plan onwards |
+| Available on Certyneo | Yes all plans | Yes from a personal level | Yes — on every plan, per act |

 The marginal cost of a qualified signature comes from the partner QTSP — each signature consumes a certificate, an identity check and a cryptographic operation on their infrastructure.
 Rather than passing this cost through a flat monthly subscription (which penalises occasional use), we bill per use.
 You only pay for QES in the months you use it, and only for the volume actually signed.
 Beyond 100 signatures/month, a negotiated volume rate is available under the Enterprise contract.